Bar (Polish TV series)

-Bar was the local season of the reality The Bar in Poland.
+Bar is the Polish local version of the reality show The Bar.
 The show aired on Polsat (series 1–5) and TV4 (series 6).

 "Bar" was to work in one of the apartments in Wrocław and doing as much as the daily takings.
 About staying in the program determined both persons involved in the struggle (vote plus-minus), and the audience (by calling a special number or sending SMS).

 In the first edition of the Bar was in the basement of a department store Solpol at Świdnicka street, in the next – in the dining pavilion between the bridges on Kepa Mieszczańska (demolished in May 2006).

 The program was created under license from Swedish TV production company Strix.

 Leading in all the editions was Krzysztof Ibisz.
 The program consisted of tracking the fate of several participants in the program both at work in the premises, "Bar" and in the house.
 Participants scratching each week viewers vote SMSowego decision, sitting on the so-called.
 "Hot seat" to the finals, where he fought for the title of winner of two people.
 In the first, third and sixth edition of the winners received cash prizes, in the second edition was flat in Warsaw "Saska Kepa" in the fourth six bars of pure gold, while the fifth car in the Porsche.